Hatuw/research/docs/source/reading/index.rst

 Paper List
 -------------------

+- NLP

-- :ref:`Efficient Estimation of Word Representations in Vector Space` (NLP)
+    - :ref:`Efficient Estimation of Word Representations in Vector Space`

+- Blockchain

-- :ref:`On Availability for Blockchain-Based Systems` (区块链)
+    - :ref:`On Availability for Blockchain-Based Systems`
+    - :ref:`A Byzantine Fault-Tolerant Ordering Service for the Hyperledger Fabric Blockchain Platform`
+    - :ref:`Hyperledger Fabric: A Distributed Operating System for Permissioned Blockchains`
+    - :ref:`Analyzing Performance in Blockchain-Based Systems`

+- Recommendation System

-- :ref:`Personal Recommendation Using Deep Recurrent Neural Networks in NetEase` (推荐系统)
+    - :ref:`Personal Recommendation Using Deep Recurrent Neural Networks in NetEase`

 .. _Efficient Estimation of Word Representations in Vector Space: